open-telemetry/opentelemetry.io/content/docs/_index.md

 ### Configure the OpenTelemetry API

 In order to create traces or metrics, you'll need to first create a tracer and/or meter provider.
-In general, we reccomend that the SDK should provide a single default provider for these objects.
+In general, we recommend that the SDK should provide a single default provider for these objects.
 You'll then get a tracer or meter instance from that provider, and give it a name and version.
 The name you choose here should identify what exactly is being instrumented -- if you're writing a library, for example, then you should name it after your library (i.e., `com.legitimatebusiness.myLibrary` or some other unique identifier) as this name will namespace all spans or metric events produced.
-It is also reccomended that you supply a version string (i.e., `semver:1.0.0`) that corresponds to the current version of your library or service.
+It is also recommended that you supply a version string (i.e., `semver:1.0.0`) that corresponds to the current version of your library or service.

 ### Configure the OpenTelemetry SDK